Building ownership to get a mega-franchise on track

 For a start, the commercials that underpinned the merger of the two existing rail companies were a first for the industry, as the government had created GTR’s management contract with a view to removing competition, rather than on the traditional revenue-generating model.
 Additionally, the new executive team was up against a hard deadline and complex trade union backdrop.

 Within that aggressive timeline, we needed to change the job descriptions and reporting lines for 1,200 people, including a 20% fall out and 10% arrival of fresh legs.
-Removing duplications is central to any merger, so we set about managing the vast contractual upheaval needed to bring both organizations under the same business.
+Removing duplications is central to any merger, so we set about managing the vast contractual upheaval needed to bring both organisations under the same business.

 Likewise, we had to align two totally different data systems and infrastructures, which underpinned the same day-to-day processes.
 This required building consensus, delivering multiple IT projects and up-skilling operators.